-As a courtesy, patrons who use a wheelchair are permitted to purchase one additional ticket for his or her companion.
+Patrons who use a wheelchair are permitted to purchase up to three contiguous companion seats based on availability.
 Wheelchair seating is sold on a first-come, first-serve basis at the theatre box office, by calling the Disney on Broadway hotline at 866-870-2717, or by purchasing through Ticketmaster.
 To purchase online, select the performance of choice and click the wheelchair button in the center of the page, above the map of the Minskoff Theatre.
 This dropdown will point out on the map where the wheelchair accessible, semi-ambulatory, deaf/hard of hearing/blind/low vision preferred seats, and companion seats are located in the theatre.
 This theatre has access to escalators and limited access to an elevator.

 Although animals are not permitted in the theatre, an exception is made for guide dogs and service animals.
 Please inform your ticket sales representative if any accommodations are required.

 Please be advised that smoke, haze, and flashing lights are used during the performance.